SkylineCommunications/dataminer-docs/connector-help/connector_help/Work Microwave Redundancy Switch Controller Converter.md

 ## About

-With this driver, it is possible to monitor and configure **Work Microwave Redundancy Switch Controller Converter** deviceswith a **serial** connection.
+With this driver, it is possible to monitor and configure **Work Microwave Redundancy Switch Controller Converter** devices with a **serial** connection.

 The different parameters from the device are displayed on multiple pages.
 Specific parameters for the converters are displayed by the converter driver.